- Powerful engine

 While the S5's option list is missing some of the accident-avoidance and active-safety wizardry that's available in more recently updated models, all of the usual luxury suspects on board, including dual-zone climate control, leather upholstery, satellite radio, and HD Radio.
 Noteworthy options include Audi dynamic steering, adaptive cruise control, and an excellent Bang & Olfusen sound system.

-Audi's MMI infotainment interface is one of the best in terms of menu structure and general responsiveness, and you can opt for the Audi Connect system that brings wi-fi connectivity for up to eight devices plus Google Earth mapping and info access.
+Audi's Multi-Media Interface infotainment is one of the best in terms of menu structure and general responsiveness, and you can opt for the Audi Connect system that brings wi-fi connectivity for up to eight devices plus Google Earth mapping and info access.

 The S5 Coupe is rated by the EPA at 18 mpg city, 28 highway, 21 combined with the automatic, 17/26/20 mpg with the manual.
 The S5 Cabriolet, which is only available with the automatic, is rated at 18/26/21 mpg.